Division of Planning, Research & Forensics

 - Click here for the Behavioral Health Indicators for Tennessee and the United States: 2014 Data Book and click here for the Excel file.
 The 2014 Data Book compares behavioral health indicators for Tennessee and the U.S. for the most recent five years available.
 Key indicators of mental health and substance use were identified and chosen from most recent available data for children/youth and adults.

-- Click here for the Tennessee Behavioral Health County-level Data Book 2013 and click here for the Excel file.
-This Data Book includes 62 total indicators covering three domains: children/youth, adults, and demographics.
+- Click here for the Tennessee Behavioral Health County Data Book 2014.
+This Data Book includes 48 total indicators of behavioral health for children and adults.
 The data for each indicator are organized by TDMHSAS Regional Planning and Policy Council region and alphabetized by county.
-For each indicator, when possible at least three years of data are presented to examine trends.
-Also, please click here for Data Definitions and Sources of the indicators that are used in this Data Book.
-These definitions are provided for indicators in each domain.
-Also included are data source information and a map of the TDMHSAS Regional Planning and Policy Council regions.
+For each indicator, a map of the most recent data and at least three years of data are presented.
+Click here for the Excel file of the Data Book appendix, which provides five years of data when available.
+Please click here for Data Definitions and Sources of the indicators used in this Data Book.
+Definitions are provided for indicators in each domain with data source information and a map of the TDMHSAS Regional Planning and Policy Council regions.

 - Click here for the Dashboard of Behavioral Health Indicators: Tennessee vs. United States 2012.
 This dashboard displays current information on key indicators comparing Tennessee data with U.S. data.
 Presented are 125 total indicators regarding mental health and/or substance abuse issues that cover three domains: children/youth, adults, and all ages.